department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/vgli.md

 $10,000 to $400,000 in life insurance benefits, based on the amount of SGLI coverage you had when you left the military.

-When you leave the military, you can sign up through VGLI for coverage up to the amount of coverage you had through SGLI.
+When you leave the military, you can sign up through VGLI for coverage up to the amount you had through SGLI.
 You can also increase your coverage by $25,000 every 5 years—up to $400,000—until you’re 60 years old.

 ### How do I get these benefits?